 Call Our Fayetteville Personal Injury Lawyer for a Free Case Consultation

 It is always better to act quickly after an accident to get your injuries treated and begin building a record of how you were hurt and what harms you suffered.
 If you plan on filing an insurance claim or a personal injury lawsuit for damages, your medical records will be a big part of your case.
 For help understanding when you should get treatment and how to proceed after an accident, talk to a lawyer.
-Personal injury lawyer Ken Kieklak offers free case consultations.
+Springdale, AR personal injury lawyer Ken Kieklak offers free case consultations.
 Call (479) 316-0438 today to schedule yours.